 Project aims and coverage

 The electricity industry is more than just power stations, pylons and plug sockets.
 Hidden behind all the technology are many thousands of people making it all work.
-This project puts the people back into the history of the industry by uncovering the personal stories and efforts that shaped it.
-By recording the biographies of electricity industry workers, the project explores lives in the industry, how careers developed, and the ethos of a job in 'keeping the lights on'.
+This project put the people back into the history of the industry by uncovering the personal stories and efforts that shaped it.
+By recording the biographies of electricity industry workers, the project explored lives in the industry, how careers developed, and the ethos of a job in 'keeping the lights on'.

 The growth of the UK electricity industry

 An Oral History of the Electricity Supply Industry in the UK includes interviews with people who joined the industry in the 1940s when hundreds of small, local electricity companies around Britain were nationalised.
 It charts the changes as this patchwork of systems, barely able to meet demand, developed into a huge state run organisation tasked with building an electricity industry fit for a modern Britain.

 By 1957 the industry had been reorganised into the structure which would remain until privatisation in the 1990s: the Central Electricity Generating Board [CEGB] running the power stations and the national grid; Area Electricity Boards to sell and distribute electricity to the consumer; and an Electricity Council to oversee the industry; with a slightly different model adopted in Scotland.
 The project includes contributions from people from across the industry, an historical mosaic of personal experiences and insights.

 The project's coverage culminates with insights on the privatisation of electricity in the 1990s, perspectives on how working in the electricity industry changed afterwards, and the future direction of the energy sector.

 The project records the role played by individual engineers, designers and scientists, in the technological development of the industry.
 This includes the postwar expansion of the industry, when the novelty of electricity was introduced to many homes and rural areas for the first time, and the build up of the grid systems to move electricity around the country.